DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 ### Client Queries Over UDP

-UDP-based client queries need to follow the padding guidelines outlined in section 3.
+UDP-based client queries need to follow the padding guidelines outlined in the previous section.

-Each UDP packet MUST hold one query, with the complete content comprising the `<dnscrypt-query>` structure specified in section 2.
+Each UDP packet MUST hold one query, with the complete content comprising the `<dnscrypt-query>` structure specified in the Protocol Components section.

 UDP packets employing the DNSCrypt protocol have the capability to be split into distinct IP packets sharing the same source port.